 What's more, it's also occurred to me that I had a different picture of where I thought the people I grew up with would be now.
 I always had the naive assumption that we'd all achieve the things we'd dreamt of achieving when we were younger, and it hits me quite hard when I see people in very different places from where I thought they'd be now - both physically and mentally.
 I never thought that the way other people's lives turned out would affect me so much.
 Neither did I think that it would hinder me from living out my own life to its full potential...

 What I liked most about Pastor Houston's sermon, however, was that it redirected my focus to what's really important: doing what I am supposed to be doing and doing it to my full potential.
 With time I've learnt that what I am supposed to be doing is all that I can do no matter how unfair the opportunities that come my way may look from the outside.

-I'd like to attribute where I am in life right now to something I may have done in the past, (and don't get me wrong - there are many decisions I made in the past that I'm now really happy that I made), but I know that it has more to do with God than me.
+I'd like to attribute where I am in life right now to something I may have done in the past, (and don't get me wrong - there are many decisions I made in the past that I'm now really happy that I made), but I know that it has more to do with God and His plan for my life than it has to do with me.
 I'm humbled and grateful that He chose me to live the life that I'm living.
 And I know that the best way I can show Him how grateful I am is to embrace it and live it to the fullest.💃

-It really is time for me to "Look It Straight in the Eye & Step into It".
-And if there's someone out there like me who hasn't been doing that, I'd urge you to do the same. 😉😊
+So with that said, it really is time for me to 'Look It Straight in the Eye & Step into It'.
+And if there's someone out there like me who hasn't been doing that, I kindly urge you to do the same. 😉😊